ahmedalmuqri/Cut-Up-Method/README.md

 Details of modules used in this program can be found from link below https://pypi.org/project/py-readability-metrics/

+To Use:

-To Use, Simply write name of your file in variable 'filename' Set Number of Divisions or Partitions into which you want to divide the text in variable 'num_columns' Set Line length of paritioned texts in variable 'step'
+Simply write name of your file in variable 'filename'

+Set Number of Divisions or Partitions into which you want to divide the text in variable 'num_columns'

+Set Line length of paritioned texts in variable 'step'